sehamothman/CENG-3550-Decentralized-Systems-and-Applications/README.md

    - this folder Contains basics of solidity language to write smart contracts!
 3. **project1** : Hotel Room reservation smart contract : user can book a room and pay ether crypto Currency (in this smart contract 2 ether is the cost)! then the room becomes occupied.
    - Important Note: (remix.ethereum.org) is used to compile and deploy this project
-5. **project2** : HomeChain :
+5. **project2** : HomeChain :Real Estate App like Zillow, Zillow is a giant online catalog of homes.
+(IN-PROGRESS)

    - Important Note:
-Real Estate App like Zillow, Zillow is a giant online catalog of homes.
-(IN-PROGRESS)

 - General Model: